Name: Email:

 • The career field should have a long history of providing an above average income.

-• It should have staying power—there are “hot” fields coming up all the time, but it’s often not clear that either the field will be around in 10 or 20 years, or even that a degree is the best way to enter it.
+• It should have staying power -? there are ?hot? fields coming up all the time, but it?s often not clear that either the field will be around in 10 or 20 years, or even that a degree is the best way to enter it.

 • Since it takes at least four years to obtain an undergraduate degree, there should be solid indications that the field is viable enough to survive short term economic blips and that a job can reasonably be expected to be available upon graduation.